High-intensity Focused Ultrasound for Parkinson’s Disease and Essential Tremor

 Norton Healthcare has the first and only site in Kentucky to offer this treatment.

-Norton Neuroscience Institute Cressman Parkinson’s & Movement Disorders Center will be the only site in Kentucky to offer high-intensity focused ultrasound (HiFU) for essential tremor and tremor-dominant Parkinson’s disease.
+Norton Neuroscience Institute Cressman Parkinson’s & Movement Disorders Center is the only site in Kentucky to offer high-intensity focused ultrasound (HiFU) for essential tremor and tremor-dominant Parkinson’s disease.

 This potentially life-changing treatment is done with no incisions and improves tremor symptoms for most patients almost immediately.
 Most patients will be able to go home shortly after the procedure, with no need to stay overnight in the hospital.